 I’m a working TV journalist.

 I’m not qualified in team dynamics or psychology.
 This isn’t a BBC product, and it’s not media training.
 But nearly thirty years as a live TV reporter and presenter mean I’ve developed lots of ideas about how to handle deadlines, dilemmas, pressure and get to the point.
-(You can read some of them for free if you sign up to my Newsroom Tips page.)
+(You can read some of them for free if you sign up to my Newsroom Secrets page.)

 Working as a volunteer a few years ago teaching English in Laos, and supporting the work of Eastbourne’s Quicken Trust at the village of Kabubbu in Uganda, reminded me that life can be short and ideas need to be acted upon.
 So I set up my business in 2013, originally to develop school pupils’ life skills, but now also doing so for adults.
 I love sharing my newsroom secrets, and hope you’ll enjoy discovering them, too.